antoinecarme/pyaf/WS/README.md

 # Plots

-One the model is built., A set of (6 ?) plots is available and the uris are given in the JSON result
+Once the model is built, A set of (6 ?) plots is available and the uris are given in the JSON result

         "AR": "https://pyaf.herokuapp.com/model/my_model_name/plot/AR",
         "Cycle": "https://pyaf.herokuapp.com/model/my_model_name/plot/Cycle",